Set up Ubuntu on an external drive

 Turn on the machine and go to your boot menu.
 You might be redirected

-terminal.
-If so, type normal
+to a grub terminal.
+If so, type normal and press enter.

 Now you should see the different boot options.
 Pick the Windows one.